- Explain revision techniques for improving drafts

 Watch IT: A Three-Step Revision Process

-The following video recommends writing 3 additional drafts (yes, after your first and working drafts are already done!) to fully revise an essay.
+The following video recommends writing three additional drafts to fully revise an essay.
 In the first revision, you want to focus on the big picture and overall organization of the paper.
 In the second revision, focus on strengthening each paragraph, and on the third draft, review things at the sentence level.

 You can view the transcript for “Three-step revision process” here (download).